atoonk/go-pktgen/README.md

 ### Prerequisites
 This tool is designed to run on Linux.
-Running on other platforms will not work for certain packet sending methods like `AF_PACKET` and `AF_XDP`.
+Running on other platforms will not work for certain packet sending methods like `AF_PACKET` and `AF_XDP`. you need libpcap-dev and build-essential
+`sudo apt-get install build-essential libpcap-dev`

 ### Compilation
 Note this tool for now only works on Linux.